 U.S. DOL AND HUD ENTER INTO MEMO OF UNDERSTANDING.
 In addition to MOUs that the U.S. DOL has entered into with the IRS and state workforce agencies, it recently entered into an MOU with the U.S. Department of Housing and Urban Development.
 The MOU was entered into to combat IC misclassification in federally funded construction projects in six western states: Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
 According to a news release dated August 22, 2019, this is the first MOU of its kind representing a new effort on the part of the agencies to work together to protect employee rights and level the playing field for responsible employers by reducing the practice of IC misclassification.
 Dr. David Weil, Administrator of the Wage and Hour Division said in a news release: “The Wage and Hour Division stands together with the U.S. Department of Housing and Urban Development to protect workers and responsible employers and ensure everyone has the opportunity to succeed.
 Misclassification deprives workers of rightfully earned wages and undercuts law-abiding businesses.”

 NLRB GENERAL COUNSEL TRIES TO CREATE AN IC “MISCLASSIFICATION-PLUS” UNFAIR LABOR PRACTICE.
-As we noted in our blog post of August 30, 2016, the General Counsel of the NLRB has sought to create a “misclassification-plus” unfair labor practice, as reflected in a recently released NLRB Advice Memorandum.
+As we noted in my blog post of August 30, 2016, the General Counsel of the NLRB has sought to create a “misclassification-plus” unfair labor practice, as reflected in a recently released NLRB Advice Memorandum.
 According to the Advice Memo dated December 18, 2016 and made public on August 26, 2016, “where the Employer told its drivers that they were independent contractors and had no right to form a union but treated them as employees in virtually every respect, the Employer’s misclassification of its drivers as ICs interfered with and restrained the drivers in their exercise of Section 7 rights, in violation of Section 8(a)(1).”
 While a close reading of the Advice Memo makes it clear that misclassification itself is not an unfair labor practice, the NLRB seems to have created an unfair labor practice premised on IC misclassification “plus something more” – even a statement that may be nothing more than a comment protected by Section 8(c) of the NLRA.
 Pacific 9 Transportation, Inc., Case 21-CA-150875 (Div. of Advice Memo, Dec.
 18, 2015, released to public August 26, 2016).